- mirage –

 Ed stroked his fingers over his forehead with building anxiety, and whispered a soft, "shit."
 He looked at Gracia's delicate hand and the glass stick she was holding with confusion.
 It was obviously a thermometer.

-"Oh," Ed said dumbly, unsure of Gracia's meaning before the light bulb went off and he realized it was a rectal thermometer.
-"Oh!"
-Ed said, blushing the tiniest bit despite himself.
+"Oh," Ed said dumbly, before coming to understand it was a rectal thermometer and repeated a rushed, "Oh!"
+Blushing the tiniest bit despite himself.
 "Okay, yeah thanks, you can keep that one."
 He gave her a quick embarrassed smile.

 Roy entered the bathroom and stopped at Ed's side.
 He pet a loving hand up the middle of Ed's shoulder blades and left it on Ed's shoulder.